NitishM2022/MochaCompiler/docs/architecture/code-generation.md

 # Code Generation Internals

+## The Essence of Code Generation

+The essence of Code Generation is **absolute physical commitment**.
+It takes the heavily transformed, register-allocated IR and emits the exact binary or assembly words that the CPU executes.
+The chief complexity is the difference between sequential emission and spatial reality: branches and function calls need to jump to addresses that haven't been generated yet.
+Thus, codegen is fundamentally a two-pass process: blind emission with "placeholders," followed by a meticulous "fixup" pass that wires the spatial addresses together once the program's final layout is known.

 This stage lowers register-allocated TAC into DLX machine instructions and resolves unresolved control-transfer targets.

 Primary file: `compiler/src/ir/codegen/CodeGenerator.java`